jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_alarm_snooze.md

 ## How to unsnooze an alarm

-{% include note.html content="Use a Spotlight Client to unsnooze an alarm.
+{% include note.html content="In a Spotlight Enterprise deployment, use a Spotlight Client to unsnooze an alarms.
 Spotlight Mobile cannot be used to unsnooze alarms." %}

 {% include links.html %}